rajeshvkothari/oom/GIN_README_2508.md

 ## Introduction

-  This page describes steps that need to be followed in order to create necessary environment for deploying tosca models.
+  This page describes steps that need to be followed in order to create the necessary environment for deploying tosca models.
   It also describes steps for building csars for various models currently available.

 ## Pre Deployment Steps

-There are two ways of deploying models for testing GIN functionality, one is Docker container and other is ONAP OOM based.
+There are two ways of deploying models for testing GIN functionality, one is Docker container and the other is ONAP OOM based.

 - **Creating Environment for Docker container based testing**
     -------------------------------------------------------